/

 • What are you blocked on?

-• How confident are you that you can deliver what was agreed upon within the timeframe and budget?
+• How confident are you that you can complete the deliverables within the timeframe and budget?

 If you don’t know this data, the status report will reflect that.